oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       },
 ```

-Additional restart information (`details`) of value type `string` with 1 or more characters provides additional information for the restart.
-This can include details on procedures, scope or impact.

-Type of restart (`type`) of value type `string` and `enum` specifies what type of restart is required by this remediation to become effective.
+Category of restart (`category`) of value type `string` and `enum` specifies what category of restart is required by this remediation to become effective.
 Valid values are:

 ```